 Picking the ideal filling and finish

 Another common reason people look to replace their sofas is if the material on the finish has started to fade or wear, or if cushions are losing support.
-Fabric offers more options but when it comes to how long a fabric sofa should last, it depends on the specific finish you choose.
+Fabric sofas offer more options but when it comes to how long a fabric sofa should last, it depends on the specific finish you choose.
 Synthetic fabrics such as microfiber, polyester and olefin can withstand fading and hold their good looks against heavy use and staining.

 Leather is known to age well and offers easy wipe-down maintenance, so it’s no wonder it’s such a favourite.
 You’ll want to opt for top or full grain leather sofa over bonded or genuine leather sofas, which can start to fall apart in the space of just a couple of years.
 The only downside to leather is that it can be scratched up if you have pets.
 Velvet sofas can be a better option for pet owners, as it has no loose threads or weaves which can be snagged by claws.
 However, it does require more frequent cleaning to maintain that luxury velvet look.

 It’s not just the finish you’ll have to think about but the sofa filling too.
 Fibre fillings tend to feel fluffier, but this is due to the fibres not being as closely packed.
 As a result, these may wear out faster than foam fillings.
-Most modern sofas will be made from polyurethane foam and the higher density of foam, the longer your sofa will survive.
+Most modern sofas will be made from polyurethane foam and the higher the density of foam, the longer your sofa will survive.
 The standard density in cheaper sofas is around 1.8, so you’ll want to look for 2.0 or above to serve you best.